xosski/Perseus/README.md

 - Source ingest reports both source success and linked page/article success counts
 - Learned content is stored in `llm_web_learning.db`

+## Module Development Notes

+- Place dynamic extensions in `Modules/`.
+- `.py`, Python-compatible `.txt`, and extensionless files can be loaded.
+- Files and folders such as `__pycache__`, `.git`, `.venv`, `venv`, `env`, and `node_modules` are skipped.
+- A module can contribute hidden prompt context by exposing a compatible object/function such as `MODULE_INSTANCE`, `build_prompt_context(prompt)`, `get_prompt_context(prompt)`, `get_context(prompt)`, or `analyze(prompt)`.
+- Module context is treated as hidden scaffolding.
+User-visible responses should not mention raw module names, hidden context blocks, chain-of-thought, scratchpads, or internal reasoning unless the user explicitly asks to inspect modules.
+- `Perseus_Memory_Orchestrator.py` is useful as a reference/optional wrapper, but `portable_llm.py` already performs the main orchestration internally.

 ## Portability Notes

-- Defaults to strict local-only mode and prefers a local provider (`ollama`)
+- Defaults to strict local-only mode and prefers local execution
-- Online search is enabled by default for explicit or current-information lookup requests; use `--no-online-search` to disable it
+- Online search is enabled by default only for explicit or current-information lookup requests; use `--no-online-search` to disable it
 - If a generative model is not active, the built-in local path keeps the app centered on ingested knowledge instead of web browsing
 - In strict mode, remote providers are blocked and provider switching is limited to local providers
-- If local provider output is weak, one refinement pass is attempted before returning best local result
+- If local provider output is weak, introspective repair and one refinement pass may be attempted before returning the best local result
 - Optional non-strict behavior is available via CLI flags when you intentionally want fallback behavior
 - Stores chat history in `llm_portable_conversations.db` by default
 - Stores self-improvement episodes in `llm_self_improvement.db` to guide future prompting
+- Stores module-specific learning state in the SQLite databases listed above